LejoFlores/Earth-and-Environmental-Systems-Modeling/SYLLABUS.md

 | Modeling Project | 20% |

 #### Online Reading Quizzes (15%)
-Quizzes are...
-Each quiz is 10 questions and you will have 20 minutes to complete each quiz.
-You may take each quiz twice, but the recorded score will always be the final score (i.e., not the highest - think about whether you really want to retake the quiz to get 1 additional point).
+Quizzes are... designed as a formative assessment to .
+Reading ensures that we're starting out from a common starting point when you come to lecture.
+As much as it is important to read materials to acquire new knowledge and skills, it is just as important to identify topics and concepts that are still uncertain after reading.
+Those concepts that remain difficult to you after reading are likely difficult for other students and, therefore, opportunities for diving deeper as a class and exploring through activities and exercises.
+Each quiz is 10 questions and you may take each quiz twice.
+The recorded score will always be the final score (i.e., not the highest - think about whether you really want to retake the quiz to get 1 additional point).
 Quizzes are open-book but not collaborative.
-You are responsible for checking the schedule on Blackboard and keeping up with deadlines.
+You are responsible for checking the schedule on Canvas and keeping up with deadlines.
 Make sure you are using a reliable Internet connection.
-You are allowed one attempt at each quiz.
 Your lowest quiz score will be dropped before final grades are calculated.

-#### Jupyter notebook Assignments (60%)
+#### Jupyter Notebook Assignments (60%)
+The most significant part of your grade will be based on programming assignments in which you will use and/or build simple models of environmental processes and use them to explore topics being covered in the class.
+There will be one assignment for each module of the class (there are approximately 9 modules) and the assignments will be complete when you post them as a Jupyter Notebook (`.ipynb` extension) on your own GitHub account and submit the link to the notebook on Canvas.
+For those unfamiliar with Jupyter and GitHub, we will provide a number of resources to help you get familiar and up and running with them.
+Generally you will clone a template assignment notebook from the class repository into a GitHub repository of your choice.
+That template will have instructions (and potentially some code) that is designed to lead you through the notebook assignment. __Note:__ Once you complete this class, you _could_ have a GitHub repository with all your submitted Jupyter notebooks for the class that can serve to illustrate your computational skills to potential employers.

 #### Module-end Reflection (5%)
+At the end of each module of the class (there are approximately 9 modules) there is a short reflection that you will be required to complete.
+The reflection takes the form of 3 questions to which you will respond in Canvas.
+The reflection is designed as a prompt to pause, actively reflect on things like what you learned/struggled with/improved on during the module activities (e.g., reading, lecture, assignments, etc.) and record them.
+If you invest in them, these reflections can be invaluable tools for you to assess your own learning progress and ensure that you are getting what you need/want out of the class.
+Responses to reflection prompts need not be long, but should be thoughtful and authentic.

 #### Modeling Project (20%)
+You will also have a modeling project for the class.
+The purpose of this modeling project is for you to explore an existing model of interest to your professional development and/or research.
+During this project you will: (1) select a model for further study, (2) examine key details of the Earth and environmental processes that it models in the context of topics we cover in the class, (3) review the data needed to characterize initial and boundary conditions for the model, (4) investigate procedures and data needs for calibration/validation, and (5) design a numerical experiment to test a scientific hypothesis or perform a specific analysis. ___You will not need to setup, run, or perform your numerical experiment as a requirement of the project.___ However, this project could be a valuable tool to kickstart any modeling activities required for your thesis or dissertation.
+As such, I ___highly___ encourage you to consult with your advisor(s) and me when choosing a model.
+This project will be submitted as a Markdown (`PROJECT.md`) file in your GitHub repository for the class.

 ---

 ### Course Learning Outcomes
+At the end of this class, you will be able to: